| I

 for someone to manage your financial affairs in the event you become disabled.

 This is the expensive part of probate that can be easily avoided.
+If

 a person is unable to handle his or her financial or personal affairs,